-The Doge's Palace provides the inspiration behind an enthralling evening in Venice.
+Searching for the best things to do in Venice at night?
+The Doge's Palace provides the inspiration behind an enthralling evening.

-In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few ups and downs.
-We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (I'm looking at you, bed bug infested guest house), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not with each other, but instead with the Doge.
+In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few extra ups and downs as we were visiting the city mostly at night.
+We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (no comment!), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not exclusively with each other, but instead with the Doge.

 And while the cobblestones were extra slippery and the colors far less bright, we discovered that this was THE time to visit the Square.
 It was like thousands of people parted ways to let us through.
 Bring on the rain!